-This is a difficult question and the answer really depends on many factors.
+Whether the euro will rise or drop in the future against the US dollar is a difficult question and the answer really depends on many factors.
 The best way to consider the current USD-EUR relative value is to check the change in the exchange over a range of periods to the present day.
 The below table does this for periods going back 10 years.

-USD/EUR 10 year historic rates & change to 02-Dec-2020 : 0.8254
+USD/EUR 10 year historic rates & change to 15-Jan-2021 : 0.8278